New trails await.

 The beautiful North Branch Trail is named for the North Branch of the Chicago River, along which it winds.
 At its northern end, the trail begins at the south end of the Chicago Botanic Garden and continues south to circle the Skokie Lagoons and Erikson Woods.
 It then meanders south through wooded suburbs, beside golf courses, and among open space to the forest preserve at Edgebrook in Chicago.
 The trail offers several resting areas and public restrooms.
 For much of the trail’s route, there are alternate dirt paths through the woods.

+A hidden gem on Chicago's northwest side.
 The North Shore Channel Trail extends from the junction of Green Bay Road and McCormick Boulevard in northern Evanston to the junction of Lawrence Avenue and Francisco Avenue in Chicago.
-All but the last 0.25 mile runs alongside the North Shore Channel, a drainage and aeration canal built in 1909; the last 0.25 mile follows the North Branch of the Chicago River.
+All but the last 0.25 mile runs alongside the North Shore Channel of the Chicago river.

 The 22-mile Old Plank Road Trail travels over the original Michigan Central Rail Road (MCRR) line, a railroad started about 1850 that ran from Lake Station in East Gary to Joliet.
 The rail was nicknamed the “Joliet Cut-Off” because it enabled trains to skip Chicago.
 Originally a Native American transportation corridor, the route was used occasionally by traders, trappers and missionaries.
 Later, European settlers used the pathway to find their own homesteads.
 Today, the oncoming traffic is more likely to be a pack of retired cyclists zipping by, or parents with strollers.